San Antonio College Technology Tips for Remote Readiness for Students

 MLC is a designated parking lot hotspot available for students to access campus Wi-Fi.

 Students are encouraged to stay in vehicles and practice social distancing.
 Directional signage will guide students to the locations.

 Help For Students Without a Personal Computer or Digital Device

 If access to a laptop, desktop or other personal digital device is unavailable, students are encouraged to use their phone and email to communicate with instructors.
-Also, programs are available to provide low-cost internet service, including free internet for 60 days.
-Find out more at https://www.alamo.edu/covid-19/.
+Also, programs are available to provide low-cost internet service at https://www.everyoneon.org/find-offers.
 Each of our five colleges have designated areas in their parking lots with free WI-FI, as San Antonio College the designated parking lot for Wi-Fi access is behind the Moody Learning Center building (MLC).
 For additional information, visit: https://www.alamo.edu/covid-19/.

 - Be cognizant of FERPA guidelines

 - Do NOT save student data on your home computer

 - Keep your home computer updated with antivirus/security software

 - Do not click on links or attachments from senders that you do not recognize.

 - Do not provide sensitive personal information (like usernames and passwords) over email.